BallAerospace/cosmos-website/_docs_v4/5_guides/scripting_best_practices.md

 ### Using Custom wait_check_expression

-COSMOS’s wait_check_expression (and check_expression) allow you to perform more complicated checks and still stop the script with a CHECK error message if something goes wrong.
+The COSMOS wait_check_expression (and check_expression) allow you to perform more complicated checks and still stop the script with a CHECK error message if something goes wrong.
 For example, you can check variables against each other or check a telemetry point against a range.
 The exact string of text passed to wait_check_expression is repeatedly evaled in Ruby until it passes, or a timeout occurs.
 It is important to not use Ruby string interpolation #{} within the actual expression or the values inside of the Ruby interpolation syntax #{} will only be evaluated once when it is converted into a string.
 PROTIP: Using #{} inside a comment inside the expression can give more insight if the expression fails, but be careful as it will show the first evaluation of the values when the check passes which can be confusing if they go from failing to passing after waiting a few seconds.

 ```ruby
 one = 1